Jake Fraley Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.5 K/9, which ranks 20th in MLB.
+- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 18th in the league.

-- The Pirates have a 4.04 team ERA that ranks 12th across all MLB pitching staffs.
+- The Pirates have the 10th-ranked team ERA across all league pitching staffs (3.81).

-- Pirates pitchers combine to allow the 10th-fewest home runs in baseball (20 total, one per game).
+- Pirates pitchers combine to allow 20 home runs (0.9 per game), the ninth-fewest in baseball.

-- Keller (1-0) gets the starting nod for the Pirates in his fifth start of the season.
-He's put together a 3.80 ERA in 23 2/3 innings pitched, with 25 strikeouts.
+- Velasquez makes the start for the Pirates, his fifth of the season.
+He is 2-2 with a 5.12 ERA and 17 strikeouts in 19 1/3 innings pitched.

-- His most recent appearance came on Sunday against the St. Louis Cardinals, when the righty threw six innings, surrendering three earned runs while giving up seven hits.
+- In his last appearance on Wednesday against the Colorado Rockies, the right-hander tossed six innings, giving up three earned runs while surrendering five hits.

+- In four games this season, the 30-year-old has an ERA of 5.12, with 7.9 strikeouts per nine innings.
+Opponents are hitting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.